cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

   task
 ```

-Take a look at `scaffold_controller`  here's what it does:
+Take a look at `scaffold_controller`,  here's what it does:

 >Stubs out a scaffolded controller and its views.
 Pass the model name, either CamelCased or under_scored, and a list of views as arguments.
 The controller name is retrieved as a pluralized version of the model name.
-To create a controller within a modulespecify the model name as a path like 'parent_module/controller_name'.
+To create a controller within a module specify the model name as a path like 'parent_module/controller_name'.
 This generates a controller class in app/controllers and invokes helper, template engine and test framework generators.

 Running:
 ```